28 December 2012

 NHQ will tabulate cadets’ NCSA Scores, but wings will assign cadet applicants to one of three categories:

-Each wing may “green light” 10% of its applicants, rounded off to the nearest whole number, with a minimum of 1 green light per wing.
+a.
+Green Light: Each wing may “green light” 10% of its applicants, rounded off to the nearest whole number, with a minimum of 1 green light per wing.
 Green light cadets will be placed ahead of all other cadets in the slotting system.
 Some examples of how the math works:

 Wing